GenomicsAotearoa/Imputation-workshop/docs/1_tutorial.md

     cp $hdvcf ~/imputation_workshop
     ```

 The genotype and sequence files use "vcf.gz" format.
-We can not open it directly.
-To check how the genotype looks like, you need to use: zless -S. -S is to make the file well formatted.
+We can not open these compressed files directly.
+To check how the genotypes look, you need to use: `zless -S`. -S is to make the file well formatted and stops each line from wrapping around.

 !!! terminal "code"